-8 This figure includes shares of common stock held in our Profit-Sharing Plan trust fund with respect to which our executive officers individually and as a group may, by virtue of their participation in the plan, be deemed to be beneficial owners.
+This figure includes shares of common stock held in our Profit-Sharing Plan trust fund with respect to which our executive officers individually and as a group may, by virtue of their participation in the plan, be deemed to be beneficial owners.
 The approximate numbers of share equivalents held by the named executive officers and by the directors and executive officers as a group under the plan are set forth below.

 Emile Z. Chammas 2,204

 Karl R. Deily 3,794

 Carol P. Lowe 1,562

 Jerome A. Peribere 1,562

 Directors and executive officers as a group 22,124

+nc cludes shares of common stock held in the Company's 401(k) Thrift Plan trust fund with respect to which our executive officers indiv vidually and a

-9 This figure includes shares of common stock held in the Company's 401(k) Thrift Plan trust fund with respect to which our executive officers individually and as a group may, by virtue of their participation in the plan, be deemed to be beneficial owners.
+This figure includes shares of common stock held in the Company's 401(k) Thrift Plan trust fund with respect to which our executive officers individually and as a group may, by virtue of their participation in the plan, be deemed to be beneficial owners.
 The approximate numbers of share equivalents held by the named executive officers and by the directors and executive officers as a group under the plan are set forth below.

-Karl R. Deily 942 Directors and executive officers as a group 4,616
+Karl R. Deily

+Directors and executive officers as a group

-10 This figure includes, without duplication, the outstanding shares of common stock and restricted stock units referred to in Notes 5 through 9 above held by our current directors and executive officers.
+This figure includes, without duplication, the outstanding shares of common stock and restricted stock units referred to in Notes 5 through 9 above held by our current directors and executive officers.